A Data Processing Agreement sets clear rules for how third parties handle personal data on your behalf.

-Whenever a data controller (that’s you or your organization) asks a processor (a third party) to manage personal data, a DPA becomes non-negotiable.
+Whenever a data controller (that’s you or your organization) asks a data processor (a third party) to manage personal data, a DPA becomes non-negotiable.

 It’s your proof that: